-If a student's attendance reaches 90% or below, they are 'persistently absent' and this can have a significant impact on their ability to succeed within school.
-Meetings will usually be held with Parents/Carers before attendance falls to this level, but by this level, other professionals are likely to also be involved and the school may also move to suggest an Early Help referral.
+If a student's attendance falls below 90% they are 'persistently absent' and this can have a significant impact on their ability to succeed within school.
+Meetings will be held with Parents/ Carers before attendance falls to this level, but by this level, other professionals are likely to also be involved and the school may also move to suggest an Early Help referral.